 - 1. Permitted uses for Parcel A are limited to greenway, park and outdoor recreation/entertainment uses and all uses as outlined in the use chart in the SP document attached to BL2017-655.
 Permitted uses for Parcel B shall be limited to a maximum of 230 multi-family residential units and all uses as outlined in the use chart in the SP document attached to BL2017-655. - 2.
 All conditions from BL2017-655, as amended, shall apply except for condition 6 related to greenways. - 3.
-The owner of Parcel A shall grant greenway easements to the Metropolitan Government at no cost to the Metropolitan Government and the developer of Parcel B shall design and construct the greenway on Parcel A, including a required connection to the existing Greenway network.
-All greenways shall be built to Metro Parks standards. - 4.
-A greenway on Parcel B shall be constructed with the development of Parcel B to connect to the greenway on Parcel A. - 5.
+The owner of Parcel A shall grant greenway easements to the Metropolitan Government at no cost to the Metropolitan Government and the developer of Parcel B shall design and construct the greenway trail around the perimeter of Parcel A - 4.
+A greenway on Parcel B shall be constructed with the development of Parcel B to connect to the greenway on Parcel A. If there is an existing greenway on an adjacent parcel and it is feasible to connect, the owner shall connect to any existing greenway. - 5.
+All greenways on Parcel A and Parcel B shall be built to Metro Parks standards. - 6.
 The owner(s) of Parcel A and Parcel B shall not restrict access to any greenways running through the parcels.
-Metro Parks shall set the operating hours for all greenways. - 6.
+Metro Parks shall set the operating hours for all greenways, provided the hours of operation will not start before daylight and extend beyond dusk. - 7.
 With the submittal of the first final site plan for Parcel B, a site plan including the location and design of the greenways on both Parcel A and Parcel B shall be included.
-Prior to the first use and occupancy permit, the construction of the greenways shall be completed on both parcels. - 7.
-The Preliminary SP plan is the site plan and associated documents.
-If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 8.
-The final site plan shall label all internal driveways as "Private Driveways".
-A note shall be added to the final site plan that the driveways shall be maintained by the Homeowner's Association. - 9.
-The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 10.
-Comply with all conditions and requirements of Metro reviewing agencies. - 11.
-If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of
+Prior to the first use and occupancy permit for Parcel B, the construction of the greenways shall be completed on both parcels.